US jobless claims rise to 742,000; millions to lose aid

-The number of people who are continuing to receive traditional unemployment benefits fell to 6.8 million, the government said, from 7.2 million.
-That suggests that more Americans are finding jobs and no longer receiving unemployment aid.
+The number of people who are continuing to receive traditional unemployment benefits fell to 6.4 million, the government said Thursday, from 6.8 million.
+Some of that decline reflects more hiring.
 But it also indicates that many jobless people have used up their state unemployment aid — which typically expires after six months — and have transitioned to a federal extended benefits program that lasts 13 more weeks.

 Copyright 2020 The Associated Press.
 All rights reserved.